sharmiansi/Benime/README.md

-# Benime - Whiteboard Video Maker
+# Benime https://benime.app - Whiteboard Video Make
 Benime is a android application to create whiteboard videos

 Create marketing and presentation videos within a minute